bigbopper215/nitelife/README.md

 # NiteLife

-NiteLife is an app that is dedicated to promoting events on college campuses.
+NiteLife is an app that is dedicated to promoting "events" on college campuses.

 ## Table of Contents